Adding React Native to iOS app

 Terminal

-rnef package:ios --scheme <framework_target_name> --mode Release
+rnef package:ios --scheme <framework_target_name> --configuration Release

-6. Add the Framework to Your App:
+7. Add the Framework to Your iOS App:

 AppDelegate.swift